-Follow these guidelines when installing the IBM SAN48C-6 switch:
+Follow these guidelines when installing the SAN96C-6 Switch:

-- Each new switch requires a license.
-See the NX-OS Licensing Guide for instructions on installing a license. - Plan your site configuration and prepare the site before installing the switch.
-The recommended site planning tasks are listed in the Site Planning and Maintenance Records section. - Ensure that there is adequate space around the switch to allow for servicing the switch and for adequate airflow.
-The airflow requirements are listed the Technical Specifications section. - Ensure that you are positioning the switch in a rack so that it takes in cold air from the cold aisle and exhausts air to the hot aisle.
-For more information, see the Airflow Considerations section. - Ensure that the air-conditioning meets the heat dissipation requirements listed in the Technical Specifications section. - Ensure that the cabinet or rack meets the requirements listed in the Cabinet and Rack Installation - · Ensure that the chassis is adequately grounded.
-If the switch is not mounted in a grounded rack, we recommend that you connect both the system ground on the chassis and the site power ground to an earth ground. - Ensure that the site power meets the power requirements listed in the Technical Specifications section.
-If available, you can use an uninterruptible power supply (UPS) to protect against power failures.
+- · Plan your site configuration and prepare the site before installing the switch.
+The recommended site planning tasks are listed in the Site Planning and Maintenance Records section. - · Each new switch requires a license; see the NX-OS Licensing Guide for instructions on installing a license. - · Ensure there is adequate space around the switch to allow for servicing the switch and for adequate airflow (airflow requirements are listed the Technical Specifications section). - Ensure the air-conditioning meets the heat dissipation requirements listed the Technical Specifications - Ensure the cabinet or rack meets the requirements listed in the Cabinet and Rack Installation section. - Ensure that the cabinet or rack meets the requirements listed in the Cabinet and Rack Installation